d3k081/vtm_scenario/curitiba_characters/marcus_vidal.md

 ---

-## ☠️ Final Death & Hidden Truth
+## ☠️ Final Death & Mystery

-- Official story: **Ambushed by Sabbat pack** while negotiating peace near the city outskirts.
+- Killed in the early 2000s while **acting on the Prince’s behalf**, negotiating or consolidating peace near the city outskirts.
+- **No survivors** — the truth of what happened remains unknown.
+- Rumors swirl:
+  - Some say the **Prince ordered the hit**, fearing Marcus’s growing influence.
+  - Others claim the **ambush was meant for the Prince**, and Marcus took the fall.
-- Hidden truth: **Baron of Almirante Tamandaré**, an Anarch, orchestrated the attack to destabilize the domain and rise to power.
+  - A few whisper that the **Baron of Almirante Tamandaré**, an Anarch, orchestrated the attack to destabilize the domain and rise to power.
-- Only a few Kindred (possibly Nosferatu) know the truth.
+- Only a handful of Kindred (possibly Nosferatu) know fragments of the truth.
-- His death left a **power vacuum**, filled by his former coterie ally — now the Prince.

----

-## 🤝 Relationship with the Current Prince

-- Fought side-by-side during the war; their bond was forged in blood and fire.
-- The Prince **respected Marcus deeply**, and still honors his legacy.
-- Helena Rocha, Marcus’s childe, was offered a **Primogen seat** as a gesture of loyalty and remembrance.
-- The Prince sees Helena as a **moral compass** — someone who reminds him of the ideals they once fought for.

 ---